Sterling Silver Jewelry Supplies

 Finished jewelry items created using sterling silver components should bear a .925 or sterling silver quality stamp.
 Individual findings and parts are not required to be stamped.
 This is due to surface area limitations and the fact that stamping individual findings would detract from their appearance once combined.

 At Halstead, we offer thousands of sterling silver jewelry parts for sale online at wholesale prices.
-Shop now using our primary menu links at the top of the page or some of the most popular sections shown in the visual buttons above.
+Shop now using our primary menu links at the top of the page for some of the most popular sections shown in the visual buttons above.

 Pricing for Sterling Silver